Retail Mystery Shopping: Strengthening Age Controls and Responsible Sales at the Point of Sale

 Rather than treating mystery shopping as a one-off control mechanism, the programme is embedded into broader retail management processes.
 This ensures that results are understood, acted upon, and followed up, creating a cycle of continuous improvement rather than isolated interventions.

-🇺🇸 Hoosier Lottery
+🇺🇸 Hoosier Lottery, USA

 A contrasting but complementary approach was presented by Kate Carlson, Corporate Social Responsibility and Compliance Director at the Hoosier Lottery in the United States.